 5.2 Panel Diversity

-The Generation Panel (GP) for the Chinese Script LGR gathers experts from a variety of backgrounds (bringing varied linguistic and technical perspectives), including those who are national and regional policy makers, members from technical community directly working with the DNS (e.g. registries and registrars), security, academia (technical and linguistic), members of community based organizations, and members with experience of local language studying.
+The Generation Panel (GP) for the Chinese Script LGR gathers experts from a variety of backgrounds (bringing varied linguistic and technical perspectives), including those who are national and regional policy makers, members from the technical community directly working with the DNS (e.g. registries and registrars), security, academia (technical and linguistic), members of community based organizations, and members with experience of local language studying.

-Geographically, the GP for Chinese script has members from across the relevant regions, including East Asia and Southeast Asia.
+Geographically, the GP for the Chinese script has members from across the relevant regions, including East Asia and Southeast Asia.
 There are also experts from non-Chinese-speaking regions but equipped with profound knowledge in oriental languages as well as culture.
 The members belong to seven different countries/regions from these areas.
 The members and their expert backgrounds are listed as follows:

 Wei Wang is the chair of CGP.
 He is the deputy chief engineer of CNNIC and former deputy director of CNNIC.
-As the co-secretary of CDNC, he worked as a member of Chinese VIP team of ICANN.
-His expert background on Chinese domain name registration and management helps to control the overall progress of CGP, propose and evaluate the key schemes and policies.
+As the co-secretary of CDNC, he worked as a member of ICANN’s Chinese VIP team.
+His expert background in Chinese domain name registration and management helps to control the overall progress of the CGP, and to propose and evaluate the key schemes and policies.

-Kenny Huang is the co-chair of CGP, in charge of the coordination between C, J and K. He is the APNIC executive council, DotAsia advisory council and TWNIC board director & chair of International Affair Committee.
-He worked as the APNIC policy SIG chair from 2002 to 2007 and ICANN ASO Address Council from 2001 to 2011.
+Kenny Huang is the co-chair of the CGP, in charge of the coordination between C, J and K. He is on the APNIC executive council, the DotAsia advisory council and is a TWNIC board director and chair of the International Affair Committee.
+He worked as the APNIC policy SIG chair from 2002 to 2007 and on ICANN’s ASO Address Council from 2001 to 2011.
 He is the co-author of IETF RFC 3743.
-He is the IDN expert and helps to coordinate with JGP and KGP to regulate the Chinese variant mapping rules.
+He is an IDN expert and helps to coordinate with the JGP and KGP to regulate Chinese variant mapping rules.

-Xiaodong Lee is the policy expert.
-He is the CEO & CTO of CNNIC.
+Xiaodong Lee is a policy expert.
+He is the CEO and CTO of CNNIC.
 He acts as the former vice president of ICANN and is also the organizer of several international and domestic technology standards in the fields of domain names and email.
-He is the co-author of RFC 4713 and is the policy expert of CGP.
+He is the co-author of RFC 4713 and is the CGP’s policy expert.

-Jeo Zhang is the linguistic expert.
-From 1989 to 2003, he was the key developer of ISO/IEC 10646, chaired CJK group as CJK JRG, and IRG rapporteur and contributing editor.
-As the CEO of UniHan Digital Technology, he acts as the invited researcher of Language Application Institute under the Ministry Education of China.
-His background of Chinese language and Chinese culture provides support for the variants set regulation.
+Jeo Zhang is a linguistic expert.
+From 1989 to 2003, he was the key developer of ISO/IEC 10646, chaired the CJK group as CJK JRG, and is an IRG rapporteur and contributing editor.
+As the CEO of UniHan Digital Technology, he acts as the invited researcher of the Language Application Institute under the Ministry Education of China.
+His background of Chinese language and Chinese culture provides support for variants set regulation.

-Chris Dillon is the linguistic expert.
-He was the member of Chinese VIP team of ICANN.
-Since 2011, he has been the member of the joint ccNSO/gNSO IDN working group and provides linguistic advices to the CGP.
-As an non-native Chinese linguist, he provides valuable professional opinions from the European community.
+Chris Dillon is a linguistic expert.
+He was a member of ICANN’s Chinese VIP team.
+He was a member of the joint ccNSO/gNSO IDN working group, is Co-Chair of the GNSO’s Translation and Transliteration PDP WG and provides linguistic advices to the CGP.
+As a non-native Chinese linguist, he provides valuable professional opinions from the European community.

-Guoying Li is the linguistic expert.
-He is the vice-dean of the school of Chinese Language and Literature of Beijing Normal University.
-He is also the director of the Research Center of Classification and Standardization of Chinese characters, supported by Beijing Normal University and Language and Information Division, Ministry Education of China.
+Guoying Li is a linguistic expert.
+He is the Vice-Dean of the School of Chinese Language and Literature of Beijing Normal University.
+He is also the director of the Research Center of Classification and Standardization of Chinese Characters, supported by Beijing Normal University and the Language and Information Division, Ministry of Education of China.

-Jonathan Shea is the registry/registrar expert.
+Jonathan Shea is a registry/registrar expert.
 He is the CEO of HKIRC and HKDNR.
-He was the member of Chinese VIP team of ICANN.
-Since 2012, he has been the member of the joint ccNSO/gNSO IDN working group.
+He was a member of ICANN’s Chinese VIP team.
+From 2012, he was a member of the Joint ccNSO/gNSO IDN Working Group.
 He is the representative of registries/registrar in Hong Kong and also provides advice for the regulation of variants set and rules.